alex-therapeutics/diga-api-client/docs/diga_api.md

 The first two characters are an identifier for the insurer.
 They can be used to get additional information from a mapping (xml) file which can be downloaded [here](https://kkv.gkv-diga.de/).

 The other parts contain a version (`A`) and a unique code for the patient & insurer.
-The last character is a checksum which is described [here](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/Anhang3_Freischaltcode_Berechnungsregel_Pruefziffer_V1.0.pdf) with an open source implementation for different languages on [Github](https://github.com/bitmarck-service).
+The last character is a checksum which is described in [Anhang 3 - Freischaltcode / Rezeptcode – Berechnungsregel Prüfziffer (PDF)](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/Anhang3_Freischaltcode_Berechnungsregel_Pruefziffer_V1.0.pdf) with an open source implementation for different languages on [Github](https://github.com/bitmarck-service).

-Codes for testing can be downloaded as xlsx [here](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/Pseudo-Codes.xlsx).
+Codes for testing can be downloaded from [Anhang 6 - DiGA-Pseudocodes (XLSX)](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/Pseudo-Codes.xlsx).
-Some of these codes are invalid with error codes defined [here](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/DiGA_Anhang5_Fehlerausgaben_V1.0.1_20210423.pdf).
+Some of these codes are invalid with error codes defined in [Anhang 5 - Fehlerausgaben (PDF)](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/DiGA_Anhang5_Fehlerausgaben_V1.0.1_20210423.pdf).

 | Rückgabewert | Freischaltcode   | Fehlertext                    | Erläuterung                                                                                                                                                                            |
 | ------------ | ---------------- | ----------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |